 Other than the points mentioned above, Braza Bro seems to be quite trustable and the creator is responding fast while giving constructive explanations (without over promise) to the backer opinions in the discussion section.

 If the Braza Bro is meant for the wood with its premium-ness, Anywhere Tools is then for the urban uses.
 Anywhere Tools featuring a high versatility and a well thought out modular design that comes with a range of handy customization choices.
 The cool part is that it allows you to decide which one is for the trip by stacking one of these modules, including a flare, a MOCA (10-In-1 Multi-Tool), a knife, a magnetic charger cable (Selectable Lightning/Micro-B/USB-C), a RuSh multi-purpose tool, and more.
 The price (starts at $23) is reasonable as you can select from the list of functional modular as the add-on to gear up the system.

 As far as some of you may concern, the cable is not Apple MFI certified and for the MOCA tool is TSA friendly (not approved).
 The tools will be manufactured in China.
 What’s cool about this system is that you can get the new release add-on modules on the Keyport website in the future, such as the locator module.

 Overall, which one of these you should go for?
 It depends.
 If you are someone loving the nature and love staying in the wild, Braza Bro EDC is a better choice for you.
 Otherwise, if you are kinda urban city guy looking for a handy tool, Anywhere Tools is a no-brainer due to the versatility.
 Please also be noted that the shipping fee for both of these campaigns is quite high (taking up half the price of the item).

-Below is the link to both of the campaigns if you are interested.
+Below is the link to the campaign if you are interested.
 Alternatively, just so you know, here is one awesome pocket knife I found on Amazon with many loves from the buyers.